Announcing Pre-Sales For Direct-to-Disc 45RPM Now Open

 All musicians are subject to change.

-Always the perfectionist, Lyn looks forward to recording some of the tunes direct-to-disc.
+Always the perfectionist, Lyn looks forward to recording a direct-to-disc.
 “You have to be into the musical moment.
 There’s pressure on everyone—me, the musicians—we have to be totally prepared.
 But it’s a great format if we execute it well.”
-We are planning on this album to be pressed by Record Technology Inc. with a Spring 2019 anticipated delivery date.
+We are planning on this album to be pressed by Record Technology Inc. with a late Spring 2019 anticipated delivery date.

 Stay tuned for more details on this exciting project. including a worldwide touring show for 2020.
 Who knows, this could be the start of a great new series of tribute albums from the ever-creative Lyn Stanley.